 The bright blue local landmark hosts a range of events such as an annual Christmas panto, children’s Easter show, many other theatrical productions and even magic shows.
 It’s also a useful local amenity with an intimate auditorium seating 150, two sprung dance studios and a recording studio used for a community radio station.
 Susi herself plays a key role in the community and is one of the driving forces behind the annual Barnet Christmas Fayre.

 As its name suggests, The Bull was one of Barnet’s many coaching inns, dating back to mid 18th century although records suggest there has been an inn on the site since the 15th century.
-In 1963 the building was acquired by Barnet Urban District Council as there were plans to demolish to create a new road scheme with a bypass for the pedestrianisation of Barnet High Street.
+It ceased being a pub in 1963 when the building was acquired by Barnet Urban District Council as there were plans to demolish to create a new road scheme with a bypass for the pedestrianisation of Barnet High Street.
 When the councils merged in 1965 the London Borough of Barnet used The Bull as a Civic Defence Centre and a magistrates office.

 In 1975 the building became The Old Bull Arts Centre and was used by local arts organizations.
 For a number of years this was the only professional arts centre in the borough, despite its modest size.
 As the millennium approached, arts facilities in the borough were reviewed and plans were made for what became the Artsdepot in North Finchley on the site of the old Gaumont Cinema at Tally Ho Corner.
 The Artsdepot opened in 2004 as a purpose-built centre, becoming the focus of art funding in the borough and this hit The Bull hard.